 The Board of Trustees oversee the Academy.
-It is responsible for all issues relating to governance including ﬁnance, audit, risk management and human resources.
+It is responsible for all issues relating to governance including ﬁnance, audit, risk management and appointment of the Chief Executive.
 The Board has the ultimate legal responsibility for the Academy.
-It is currently chaired by Mr Charles Winstanley.
+It is currently chaired by Professor Andrew Eder.

 Miller McLean is a chartered banker and solicitor.
 He retired in April 2010 as Group General Counsel and Group Secretary of The Royal Bank of Scotland Group plc.
 He stood down as Chairman of Adam & Company on 11th July 2017 and resigned as a Director of Adam & Company Group plc and Adam Investments Limited effective from the same date.